KhronosGroup/glTF/extensions/Khronos/KHR_draco_mesh_compression/README.md

 ## glTF Schema Updates

-Draco geometry compression library could be used for `primitive` by adding an `extension` property to a primitive, and defining its `KHR_draco_geometry_compression` property.
+Draco geometry compression library could be used for `primitive` by adding an `extension` property to a primitive, and defining its `KHR_draco_mesh_compression` property.

 The following picture shows the structure of the schema update.